 - Onsite Gym with discounted membership

-We are the home of enquiring minds, inspiring teachers, pioneering researchers and committed professional services staff, all of whom are determined to make the world a better place.
 Founded on principles of excellence, equality and opportunity for all, the University of York opened in 1963 with just 230 students.
-In 2021 it is the home of more than 18,000 students across more than 30 academic departments and research centres.
+In 2022 it is the home of more than 21,000 students across more than 30 academic departments and research centres.

-For further information on the University of York, please see: https://features.york.ac.uk/who-we-are/
+For further information on the University of York and our Vision of a University for Public Good, please see: https://features.york.ac.uk/strategy/index.html

 Our Equality, Diversity and Inclusion Strategy, which was developed in partnership with our staff and student communities, describes our commitment to create a culture where everyone can contribute to university life, knowledge and growth.